DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/github-actions-and-browserstack.md

 Create a job that runs the TestCafe tests.

-Provide the [job name](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idname) and specify the [type of machine](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on) that should run the job.
+Specify the [job name](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idname) and the [type of machine](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on) that should run the job.

 You can [**use a GitHub-hosted machine**](https://docs.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners):